 - Potential for advancement.
 In many organizations, a bachelor’s degree is a requirement for pay raises and promotions to advanced positions.
 In addition, studies consistently show that people with bachelor’s degrees earn more and are more likely to stay employed than those without bachelor’s degrees.

-To find out more about the Bachelor of Science in Health and Wellness Management and how you can make a difference in this exciting field, call 1-877-UW-LEARN (877-895-3276) or fill out the form at right.
+To find out more about the Bachelor of Science in Health and Wellness Management and how you can make a difference in this exciting field, call 1-877-UW-LEARN (895-3276) between 8 a.m. to 7:30 p.m.
+CT Monday through Thursday, 8 a.m. to 4:30 p.m. on Friday, and 9 a.m. to 12 p.m. on the first Saturday of the month, or email us anytime at firstname.lastname@example.org.